mtekk/Breadcrumb-NavXT/readme.txt

 Please visit [Breadcrumb NavXT's](http://mtekk.us/code/breadcrumb-navxt/#installation "Go to Breadcrumb NavXT's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 4.1.0 =
+* Behavior change: Made the behavior of posts using flat taxonomies match the behavior of using a hierarchical taxonomy when the post is not assigned a taxonomy term.
+* New feature: Custom Post Types that are hierarchical can now fall back to a taxonomy if they don’t have a parent.
+* New feature: Pretext option for the included Widget, allows 'You are here:' type messages in the widget.
+* Bug fix: Textdomain was changed to the correct one in the widget.
+* Bug fix: Textdomain was changed from 'breadcrumb_navxt' to 'breadcrumb-navxt' for improved compatibility with the new GlotPress translation flow.
+* Bug fix: Fixed cause of PHP warnings on empty term archive pages.
+* Bug fix: Fixed cause of PHP warnings on term archives restricted to a specified post type.
+* Bug fix: Fixed cause of PHP warnings and improper behavior on author archives if showing the page number in the breadcrumb trail.
 = 4.0.2 =
 * New feature: Estonian translation added props to Martin Orn.
 * New feature: Azerbaijani translation added props to Zaur Bayramov.